 - Hematoma (blood buildup under the skin)

 - Infection (a slight risk any time the skin is broken)

 Chernecky CC, Berger BJ.
-P. In: Chernecky CC, Berger BJ, eds.
+Protein electrophoresis - serum.
+In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
-St. Louis, MO: Elsevier Saunders; 2013:chap P.
+St Louis, MO: Elsevier Saunders; 2013:chap P.

 Warner EA, Herold AH.
 Interpreting laboratory tests.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 14.

 - Alpha-1 antitrypsin test